sebastianbergmann/phpunit-documentation-english/src/installation.rst

 PHP on the Command-Line
 =======================

-We start by installing PHP's command-line interpreter as well as the PHP extensions required to use PHPUnit.
+You start by installing PHP's command-line interpreter and the extensions required to use PHPUnit.

 Installing the PHP Command-Line Interpreter